Housing Costs and Homelessness

 Many students of homelessness have shown that there is a correlation between housing costs in a city and homelessness.
 Areas with higher rental and housing prices have higher rates of homelessness.
 But the surprising thing is how small the connection is.
 One would think that the recent book Homelessness is a Housing Problem would provide the very best evidence for the connection.
 Yet their statistics show that cities’ rental burden, or their income-to-rent ratio, explains just 13% of the variation in homelessness across cities.
 By contrast, higher January temperature explains 20% of the variation in homelessness, and it explains 60% of “unsheltered” homelessness.

 As the data on temperature shows, the sheltered and unsheltered homeless are very distinct populations.
-About two-thirds of the homeless population are sheltered and the vast majority of people in shelters stay in them for less than two months.
+About two-thirds of the homeless population are sheltered and the large majority of people in shelters stay in them for less than two months.
 People in shelters, of which about half are families, tend to have relatively low rates of mental illness and drug or alcohol abuse.
-Less than 10% have mental health issues, and less than a third have substance use issues.
 For this group, housing costs are important, and reducing these costs will reduce the number of sheltered homeless.

-By contrast, almost half of the unsheltered population are chronically homeless, meaning they have been homeless for more than 12 months.
+By contrast, about a third of the unsheltered population are chronically homeless, meaning they have been homeless for more than 12 months.
 According to a recent study, the vast majority of the unsheltered have severe alcohol and drug abuse problems, as well as severe mental illnesses — over 75% in each case.
 For this group, housing costs do not seem like an overwhelming issue.

 We also know the unsheltered homeless are mobile, which means housing costs in any one location will not affect them.
 While advocates often note that the majority of the homeless originally come from the city in which they now live, in many cases it is a slim majority.
 In Los Angeles, 35% of the unsheltered, which are the vast majority of the homeless in that city, were homeless before they moved to LA.
 In Austin, Texas, it’s 35% of the total homeless population and surely a much larger proportion of the unsheltered.
 Even many of those who moved to a city before they became homeless report that they had lived in the city for a short time, and thus were likely attracted to some of the social service support, as interviews with the homeless indicate.